 It changes infrequently and sets a course for the foreseeable future.

 It is broad enough to permit discretionary action in resolution of day-to-day situations yet specific enough to provide clear guidance.

-It has been reviewed, voted on and adopted by the campus’s established forum.
+It has a Responsible Party named in the policy and has the support of a Vice President or other campus leadership.

 230.00 Review and Revision of a Policy

-To maintain an effective set of policies, all policies must have a regular schedule of review and revision.
-Policies shall be reviewed every three years or less.
-A policy can be revised at any time outside of its normal review process.
+To maintain an effective set of policies, all policies must be regularly monitored for compliance and effectiveness.
+The Responsible Party shall monitor the policy and shall consult with the CPA at least once every three years to determine if the policy needs formal review.
+The CPA will maintain records of consultation.
+A policy can be revised at any time as needed to improve compliance or effectiveness.

 231.00 Informational Items

 Minor or routine changes to policy or changes mandated by state or federal law or the Board of Regents may be made after consultation with and approval by the individual who is responsible for the review of the policy as indicated in the caption of the policy.
 Minor or routine changes may include items such as updating a title, department name, correction of hyperlinks, or correcting typographical errors.
 These may appear and be explained during the campus’ established forum as Informational Items.
 A minor or routine change to a policy which does include substantive changes does not have to be voted on and approved by the campus’ forum.